nanobox-io/nanobox-guides/README.md

 # Generating github quickstart images

-We generate the github quickstart headers by launching a headless browser (phantomjs), forming the image in html and save as a png.
+We generate the github quickstart headers by launching a headless browser (phantomjs), forming the image in html and saving as a png.

 1. `nanobox run gulp`
 1. Edit `make-git-images.coffee` to add the new icons you want to generate an image for to the `newIcons` array.
 Also make sure that we have svg icons for that icon.